 In the end we went with the Crystal Glass Double Dummy Door Knob with Studio Plate by Nostalgic Warehouse, which doesn’t have a latch.

 I really love the way they look!
-I have antique brass scattered throughout the house, including the bathroom, so these glass door knobs fit in beautifully.
+I have antique brass scattered throughout the cottage, including the bathroom, so these new glass door knobs fit in beautifully.